clitetailor/rxjs-overlap-map/README.md

   .pipe(concatMap(stream => stream))
   .subscribe(val => console.log(val))
 // Output: 3, 1, 5
-//         ^
-//         Late coming response
 //  3s -> 3
 //  4s -> 1
 //  9s -> 9
 ```

 But a new stream always have to wait for the previous stream to finish to move to the next stream.
-Furthermore, late coming response cannot be omitted.

 Using `overlapMap`, we will get expected output: